 The Board of Directors has established an Audit Committee currently consisting of George O. Elston, Chair, Larry Ellberger, and Harry H. Penner, Jr. The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the scope and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees, and reviews the adequacy of our internal accounting controls.
 Each member of the Audit Committee is "independent" as that term is defined in the rules of the SEC and the applicable NASDAQ listing standards.
+The Board has designated George O. Elston as an "audit committee member has sufficient knowledge in financial and auditing matters to serve on the Committee.
 The Board has designated George O. Elston as an "audit committee financial expert," as defined under the applicable rules of the SEC and the applicable NASDAQ listing standards.
-The Audit Committee met six times during 2012.
-Our Board has adopted an Audit Committee Charter, which is available for viewing at www.celldextherapeutics.com.
+The Audit Committee met six times during 2013.
+Our Board has adopted an Audit Committee Charter, which is available for viewing at www.celldex.com.